City of Poulsbo Logo

 After being informed from almost 20 years of downtown parking studies, the City Council has passed a Resolution affirming the timing of implementing parking improvements, that were recommended by our Parking Committee (established 2023) and a parking consultant, Walker Consultants.

-On March 19th, the City Council passed a resolution to implement improved signage, increased employee parking and enforcement by summer 2025 and to proceed with paid parking in selected areas of downtown by the summer of 2026.
+On March 19th, the City Council passed Resolution 2025-3 to implement improved signage, increased employee parking and enforcement by summer 2025 and to proceed with paid parking in selected areas of downtown by the summer of 2026.

 The Q & A below provides the implementation recommendations from Walker Consultants to the City Council on November 20, 2024 and has not been approved at this time.

-The City Council will be asked to move forward with exploring enforcement options at their April 2 city council meeting as well as receive an update on employee parking and signage.
+The City Council approved staff to explore enforcement options at their April 2 city council meeting as well as received an update on employee parking and signage efforts.

 Commonly Asked Questions